rlucioni/cs171-hw2-lucioni-renzo/README.md

 Looking at the network graph, answer the same questions as above, plus:

 * What is the role of interaction for this visualization?
 Would a static graph have been sufficient?
 * What happens if many new developers suddenly join the project and push commits for the first time?
-How would you to preserve the graph's readability in such a situation?
+How would you preserve the graph's readability in such a situation?

 ## Problem 2: Graph Visualization
 *Use the file [simple_graph.html](simple_graph.html) as a template for your code.
 Your resulting code after completing the problems should be put in a new file called simple_graph_answer.html*